pprestin/piecework/README.md

 If you don't want to use TLS protected LDAP for identity and authorization behind a Single-Sign-On authentication layer, then you'll want to make some modifications to the ldap configuration.

+## Keystore

+To bring up Tomcat with the httpsPort setting requires a default Java keystore file with a self-signed certificate installed.
+Assuming that you're working on Linux or Mac, you should be able to just run the java keytool command and it will generate a file called .keystore under your home directory.
+On Windows, it may be necessary to adjust the pom.xml under web/ to have it point to the keystore you generate.

+	% keytool -genkey -keyalg RSA